tdd/moments-away/README.md

 To-do
 =====

-* JS Test Coverage report
-* Provide GitHub pages
 * GitHub release (update package.json, tag as 0.1.0) & Formal announcement
+* JS Test Coverage report (Coveralls suffers bugs just now, so wait for them to get back on their feet)